-Reliability and Integrity of Information (page 4)
+Reliability and Integrity of Information (page 3)

-- Compensating controls have been implemented in different areas of the court's operations to ensure a proper separation of duties. - Documentation of reversals and voids, signed by the judge, must be scanned into Odyssey as proof of the judge's authorization. - No material exceptions were noted in the recording of citations issued by the Galveston County Sheriff's Office in Odyssey.
+- Compensating controls have been implemented in different areas of the court's operations to ensure a proper separation of duties. - No discrepancies were noted in the testing of adjustments, reversals and voids. - No material exceptions were noted in the recording of citations issued by the Galveston County Sheriff's Office in Odyssey.

-Safeguarding of Assets (page 5)
+Safeguarding of Assets (page 4)

-- All collections were accounted for during the surprise cash counts. - Physical security over assets (collections) is adequate. - Collections are deposited daily. - Bond account bank reconciliations are reviewed quarterly by the Auditor's Office.
+- All collections were accounted for during the surprise cash count. - Physical security over assets (collections) is adequate. - The court deposits collections daily. - Bond account bank reconciliations are reviewed quarterly by the Auditor's Office.

-Compliance with Statutes, Policies and Procedures (pages 6-9)
+Compliance with Statutes, Policies and Procedures (pages 5-8)

-- No discrepancies were noted in the testing of Administrative Dismissals. - No material discrepancies were noted in the testing of No-Charge Dismissals. - No material discrepancies were noted in the testing of assessing court costs, fines and fees. - All credits awarded to a defendant must be applied to the fine first, then to court costs and fees. - No discrepancies were noted in the court's assessment of Time Payment Fees. - PC30 collection fee calculation must include the entire outstanding balance of any fines, fees and court costs. - Adequate support documentation signed by the judge or the Assistant District Attorney must be scanned into Odyssey for all credit awarded. - No material discrepancies were noted in the testing for compliance with CCP §45.051 and court policy.
+- The office is in compliance with applicable statutes when assessing court costs, fines and fees. - No material discrepancies were noted in the testing of Administrative Dismissals. - No discrepancies were noted in the testing of No-Charge Dismissals. - No discrepancies were noted in the court's compliance with the "Allocation Rule". - No material discrepancies were noted in the court's assessment of Time Payment fees. - No discrepancies were noted in the testing for compliance with CCP §103.0031. - No material discrepancies were noted in the testing of credits awarded for compliance with CCP §45.048, CCP §45.049(a), CCP §45.0491 and court policy. - No discrepancies were noted in the testing for compliance with CCP §45.051 and court policy.